-- Family practitioners: Doctors who have completed medical school and a three-year residency in family medicine and are board-certified for this specialty.
-Family practitioners are trained to care for individuals of all ages, from infants to senior citizens.
+- Family medicine physicians are trained to care for individuals of all ages, from infants to senior citizens.

-Nurse practitioners serve as primary care providers (PCPs) for adults at MIT Medical.
-Nurse practitioners are registered nurses who have completed a master’s degree and are licensed to practice medicine at an advanced level.
-As a patient’s regular healthcare provider, nurse practitioners may diagnose, order tests, develop treatment plans, and write prescriptions.
-Each nurse practitioner at MIT works in collaboration with a physician, which is required by state regulations.
+Nurse practitioners may diagnose illnesses, order tests, develop treatment plans, and write prescriptions.
+Each nurse practitioner at MIT Medical works in collaboration with a physician, as required by state regulations.